 Another difference is when each is created: the PO is made as the sales process begins, in order to set clear expectations for the buyer and seller at each step of fulfillment.
 In a legally binding contract The invoice is, generally, made after the sale is completed and the goods delivered.

 Finally, POs tend to be used to help track inventory as sales are made to prevent product shortages.
 An invoice only tracks money owed and collected from confirmed sales.
 The former might fall under the purview of the sales team while the latter will be controlled by the accounting department.
 And last, the purchase order is a legally binding document while the invoice is not, although this can vary based on the purchase.

 For most businesses, both purchase orders and invoices are necessary to operate smoothly, particularly when it comes to procurement.
 If your company needs to order something, you’ll do so with a PO.
 If something is purchased from you, you’ll need an invoice to set payment terms or act as a receipt.
 However, there are some situations where one document may be able to cover both.
 A small business might have a single purchase order process to build invoices based on purchase orders.
 In these cases, a PO would mostly be an internal document for your employees, although it might also be shared with vendors or suppliers, then the invoice would be sent to a customer or client after or as a sale is made.

 If you are a small business owner struggling with the time-consuming practices necessary to make purchase orders and invoices, software can streamline the process.
 Purchase order solutions can include invoice matching tools if you want a single system.
-However, billing software is more standalone and usually lacks purchase order tools unless you select extra modules with that functionality.
+However, billing and invoicing software is more standalone and usually lacks purchase order tools unless you select extra modules with that functionality.
 Some general accounting software includes both.